 TAKE ACTION: The New Jersey state legislature passed a freedom to marry bill in February 2012.
 Despite polling which shows a solid majority of New Jersey voters in favor of the legislation, Governor Chris Christie vetoed the bill.

-With Garden State Equality, the largest civil rights organization in New Jersey, Freedom to Marry is working to override the veto, which the legislature can do at anytime between now and January 2014.
+In July 2013, Freedom to Marry helped to launch New Jersey United for Marriage, to override the veto, which the legislature can do at anytime before January 2014.

 HISTORY: The New Jersey legislature passed civil union legislation in January 2007 after a unanimous New Jersey Supreme Court ruling in 2006 that recognized the equal needs and common humanity of committed same-sex couples and their kids.
 The legislature was instructed to codify this decision.
 Unfortunately, the legislature decided to create a separate category of civil unions rather than provide the freedom to marry for all of the state's residents.